Designated Visitor Information

 - No compensation for weather or technical downtime

 In general, the Observatory does not compensate for weather or technical losses occurred during visitor mode observations.
 Only in exceptional cases when a close-to-total loss (>2/3 of the total program time) occurs for technical reasons, compensation may be considered by the Director.

 - Pipeline and Quality Control

-The "Quality Control" group of the Data Flow Operation Department performs many tests and measurements on all the data coming from Paranal.
+The "Quality Control" team performs many tests and measurements on all the data coming from Paranal.
 Many results, such as noise, gain, zero points, color terms, etc, are available from their DFO Quality Control and Data Processinge page.